kud1ing/rucaja/README.md

 Things should work.

-A more complete example is [kud1ing/tinkerpop-rs](https://github.com/kud1ing/tinkerpop-rs) which uses Rucaja to call [Apache TinkerPop](https://tinkerpop.apache.org).

 Creating a flat Java wrapper class and producing a fat JAR with all the dependencies reduces the Rust interface code.

+[kud1ing/tinkerpop-rs](https://github.com/kud1ing/tinkerpop-rs) which uses Rucaja to call [Apache TinkerPop](https://tinkerpop.apache.org).

 ## Platforms